amandoabreu/amandoabreu.github.io/_pages/fractional-cto.markdown

 ### Later stages
 At this stage, you know what your product does and you're likely making cash.
 Congrats! 🚀

-The mistakes here range from hiring way more engineers than you need and inadvertedly slowing down your development, to creating silos in between business/tech, or even within the tech.
+The mistakes here range from hiring way more engineers than you need and inadvertently slowing down your development, to creating silos in between business/tech, or even within the tech.

 And of course, the silent killer nobody expects to happen to them: security issues.
 A data leak at this stage could kill customer and investor relations.